 Transfers are used to move revenues from the fund that statute or budget requires to collect them to the fund that statute or budget requires to expend them.
 The transfers out of the tournaments fund were to cover the costs of the OHSAA sponsored tournaments that were paid out of the athletics fund.
 The transfers out of the Title II-A fund to the Title I fund were due to the funds being combined on the consolidated grant application.
+The transfer out of the general fund to the athletic fund was to eliminate the negative balance that was created due to the CoVid-19 Pandemic.

-NOTE 15 - CONTINGENCIES
+NOTE 14 - CONTINGENCIES